Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 For borrowers with larger arrears or income situations requiring both payment reduction and arrears resolution, FHA allows a combined approach.
 The partial claim advances funds to bring the loan current.
 The modification simultaneously reduces the ongoing payment.
 This combined approach is often the correct and only viable solution for borrowers who have been delinquent for six months or more.

 Structuring this correctly requires understanding both programs in depth, how they interact, and how to present the application in a way that triggers the correct servicer evaluation.
 Servicer representatives frequently fail to offer the combined approach even when it is the only path that actually works.
-Most homeowners attempting this without professional help end up applying under a single program that cannot resolve their situation.
+Most homeowners attempting this without expert help end up applying under a single program that cannot resolve their situation.

 The right FHA solution is rarely the simplest one